|

 Airbnb

-The flat was located in a quiet area, only a few minutes walk from the beautiful Lochend Park.
 The inside of the apartment was nicely decorated with modern furniture.
-There were also ceiling roses and carvings which made this apartment really unique to us.
+There were also ceiling roses and carvings, which made this apartment really unique to us.

-From the apartment we could easily walk to the City Center of Edinburgh.
-It was only 25 min away by foot.
+From the apartment, we could easily walk to the City Center of Edinburgh.
+It was only 25 min away on foot.
 You could also easily take the bus to the city.
-The place is really close to Holyrood Park which is the biggest park in Edinburgh with lakes, hills and walking routes.

 Recommended by Robin from Everything Yoga Retreat.